PokerStars NJ Bonus Code

 PokerStars was acquired by Amaya Gaming in July 2014 for $4.9 billion.
-PokerStars’ equity holders left the company at the close of the transaction.
+As a result, PokerStars’ equity holders left the company at the close of the transaction.

 It appears that this merger was the catalyst that gave PokerStars the green light in New Jersey.
 The Division of Gaming Enforcement is satisfied that PokerStars is now suitable.

 This may not satisfy regulators in other states.
-Bills being considered in California, New York, and Pennsylvania could exclude any unlicensed asset used in the online poker industry after December 31, 2006.
+Bills are being considered in California, New York, and Pennsylvania and could exclude any unlicensed asset used in the online poker industry after December 31, 2006.

 Amaya Gaming would either need to defeat that language in bills before they become law or prevail in court challenges under the position that the so-called bad actor clauses are unconstitutional.

-Online poker regulations in Nevada include a tainted asset clause.
+Additionally, online poker regulations in Nevada include a tainted asset clause.
 This means that the sale of PokerStars does not clean the brand in the eyes of regulators.
-Unless current Nevada law changes, or is found unconstitutional, PokerStars cannot ever operate in Nevada.
+Unless current Nevada law changes, or is found unconstitutional, PokerStars will never operate in Nevada.